vv9k/rsys/README.md

 in a os-agnostic fashion.

 The common api is available through Rsys struct which compiles conditionally with required methods.
-The error type is available at the root of this crate for convienience while os-specific functions are hidden in submodules corresponding to each os.
+The error and result type is available at the root of this crate for convienience while all the methods exposed by Rsys struct are also available in each os module.

 Main goals are clear and easy api with as much of the api being os-agnostic.